breadrock1/XmlRpcHelper/README.md

 ## What is xmlrpc.php in WordPress?

 It's actually an API which is provided by Wordpress CMS.
 This functionality helps to developers make ability to control your website from any devices.
 Abilities while using this remote protocol control:
-	1) Publish a post
+1) Publish a post;
-	2) Edit a post
+2) Edit a post;
-	3) Delete a post.
+3) Delete a post;
-	4) Upload a new file (e.g. an image for a post)
+4) Upload a new file (e.g. an image for a post);
-	5) Get a list of comments
+5) Get a list of comments;
-	6) Edit comments
+6) Edit comments.

-!!!
-Using this service is unsafe because any person can use this functionality if you have weak passwords or other misconfiguration...
+<b>!!!
+Using this service is unsafe because any person can use this functionality if you have weak passwords or other misconfiguration...</b>

 ## XmlRpcHelper
 This simple python script automate process of extracting information or getting access by xmlrpc